skills/introduction-to-codeql/.github/steps/3-step.md

 The main area of an alert provides the resolution status, affected branch, code location, and classification information like severity and [CVE identification number](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories#cve-identification-numbers).

+After the status information, a detailed description of the issue, recommended solutions, and suggested code changes are provided.

 <img width="600" alt="additional information" src="https://github.com/user-attachments/assets/9a5aaf3f-e063-4d07-8cdd-6272eec8a411"/>

 ### What is CWE?

-Many of the patterns CodeQL scans for come from existing databases of vulnerabilities.
+Many of the patterns CodeQL scans for come from existing databases of vulnerabilities, which are categorized for easier understanding.

-The Common Weakness Enumeration (CWE) is a category system for hardware and software weaknesses and vulnerabilities.
+The **Common Weakness Enumeration (CWE)** is a category system for hardware and software weaknesses and vulnerabilities.
 Think of it as a way to describe and categorize security issues in an application's source code.
 For more information on CWEs, see the Wikipedia article [Common Weakness Enumeration](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration).

 ### ⌨️ Activity: Review an Alert